Curriculum and Instruction

 Hours: 3

 The course promotes language proficiency through learning scenarios designed to prepare bilingual teachers to use formal academic Spanish in bilingual and dual language instruction.
 This course is intended to provide students with a fundamental understanding of Spanish listening, speaking, reading, and writing skills and opportunities to apply this knowledge to become competent users of Spanish for academic purposes.
 Class prepares students to take the BTLPT Bilingual Target Language Proficiency Test--Spanish (TExES #190), required for the bilingual certification.
-3 semester hours.
+Prerequisites: BLED 401 or concurrent enrollment.

 BLED 405 - Academic and Language Support Using Sheltered Instruction